kyleb000/reflux/README.md

  ![Extractor](https://github.com/user-attachments/assets/532d89e1-9274-4c7f-9362-1cbcaade428c)

- The extractor is responsible for reading data from an external source (such as a file or socket connection) and yielding data extracted from the source.
+ The `Extractor` is responsible for reading data from an external source (such as a file or socket connection) and yielding data extracted from the source.

  ### Transformer